 - if you have a history of other heart problems (eg, heart failure, slow or irregular heartbeat, a recent heart attack), blood electrolyte problems (eg, low blood potassium or magnesium levels), problems with the acid or base levels in your body, or episodes of low blood sugar

-- if you are on dialysis or you are scheduled for surgery
+- if you are scheduled for surgery

 Some MEDICINES MAY INTERACT with sotalol.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 - Indomethacin because it may decrease sotalol's effectiveness

 - Calcium channel blockers (eg, diltiazem, verapamil), clonidine, digoxin, diuretics (eg, furosemide, hydrochlorothiazide), guanethidine, mibefradil, or reserpine because the risk of side effects, such as low blood pressure or heart problems, may be increased